cnbbooks/lfe-sicp/ch1/example_testing_for_primality.md

     (try-it (random:uniform (- n 1)))))
 ```

-The following procedure runs the test a given number of times, as specified by a parameter.
+The following function runs the test a given number of times, as specified by a parameter.
 Its value is true if the test succeeds every time, and false otherwise.

 ```lisp
 (defun fast-prime? (n times)